+Recognizing and Managing Common Health Problems

+of Beef Cattle

-Recognizing and Managing Common Health Problems of Beef Cattle any health problems in beef cattle can be managed successfully if they are detected early.
+Professor and Extension Program Leader for Veterinary Medicine, The Texas A&M University System any health problems in beef cattle can be managed successfully if they are detected early.
 Cattle owners can prevent or minimize losses by taking steps to keep the problems from recurring or spreading to the rest of the herd.